Plot Twist: I'm Dating!

 1| Never, absolutely never, allow anyone or anything to jeopardize your relationship.

-Just as you are selfish and protective over your relationship with your boyfriend, girlfriend, fiancée, husband, or wife, you must be willing to protect the relationship you have with your squad.
+Just as you are selfish and protective over your relationship with your boyfriend, girlfriend, fiancée, husband, wife anf family, you must be willing to protect the relationship you have with your squad.
 The bond you share with those you consider your inner circle should be a priority of yours.
 Don't let anything get in the way of these relationships (sometimes, this can be you).
 Period! (wait am I supposed to put a period here?
 English and I, we struggle 🤣)

 2| Be honest about who you are.

 Just like the first couple of months in a relationship (I'm more of the first couple of dates kind of person because your girl is going to lay it all out there), you must be transparent with your squad.
-By making it clear who you are and what you expect from the relationship, you save yourself and your friend from future forms of miscommunication (not all though because we're all human here...wait are we all, I think I spot an alien?).
+By making it clear who you are and what you expect from the relationship, you save yourself and your friend from future forms of redundant miscommunication (not all though because we're all human here...wait are we all, I think I spotted an alien👽?).

 3| Schedule it out!